-The Center for Rural Health supports rural and tribal health through policy work at the state, regional, tribal and national levels.
+The Center for Rural Health (CRH) supports rural and tribal health through policy work at the state, regional, tribal, and national levels.
 We help policymakers and people interested in healthcare delivery get the information they need by:

 - Studying the impact of current policies and regulations on communities

 - Examining the potential impact of proposed policy changes on communities

 - Educate and offer resources to rural communities/organizations about policies they may need to be aware of or follow